Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 Amazon QuickSight gives you a way to quickly build visualizations, perform analytics, and get insights from AWS data sources, uploaded files, and other databases in the cloud.
 When paired with the CData SQL Gateway, you get the same functionality with access to 200+ Big Data, NoSQL, and SaaS sources, both on-premises and in the cloud.
-In this article, we use the SQL Gateway with the CData ODBC Driver for Jira Service Desk to access Jira Service Desk data through a MySQL connection in Amazon QuickSight, either in real time using direct queries, or by importing the data into SPICE.
+In this article, we use the SQL Gateway with the CData ODBC Driver for Jira Service Management to access Jira Service Management data through a MySQL connection in Amazon QuickSight, either in real time using direct queries, or by importing the data into SPICE.

-Connect to Jira Service Desk Data
+Connect to Jira Service Management Data

 If you have not already done so, provide values for the required connection properties in the data source name (DSN).
 You can use the built-in Microsoft ODBC Data Source Administrator to configure the DSN.
 This is also the last step of the driver installation.
 See the "Getting Started" chapter in the help documentation for a guide to using the Microsoft ODBC Data Source Administrator to create and configure a DSN.